 Rent a Storage Unit for Seasonal Storage

-If you are really looking to declutter your home, consider a climate controlled storage unit rental to store your holiday items.
-A storage unit will not only free up and keep out-of-season items from cluttering your home, it will also help to protect your more fragile decorations.
-A climate controlled storage unit will maintain a steady temperature that is perfect for storing items that are more sensitive to fluctuations in temperature.
+If you are really looking to declutter your home, consider a climate-controlled storage unit rental to store your holiday items.
+A storage unit will not only free up and keep out-of-season items from cluttering your home, but it will also help to protect your more fragile decorations.
+A climate-controlled storage unit will maintain a steady temperature that is perfect for storing items that are more sensitive to fluctuations in temperature.

 Beyond Self Storage has self-storage facilities in Rochester Hills, MI, St. Louis, MO, Chesterfield, MO, Eagan, MN, Maplewood, MN, Lenexa, KS and in Pittsburgh, PA in Robinson and Ross Townships.
 Reserve a 5×5 or 5×10 storage unit for seasonal items today!